 Admissions Timeline and Dates

 You’re interested in Columbia, and we want to help you join our community.
 Below, you’ll find a timeline of important dates and info to keep you on track with the admissions process.
-Each prospective student is different, and we encourage you to contact us to talk about your next steps in becoming a Columbia student.
+Each prospective student is different, and we encourage you to contact us to talk about your next steps in becoming a graduate student at Columbia.
 We’re here to help.

 Application opens for Fall admission